 The following are the terms of publication for all DHQ material:

-- The author warrants that the work being published is his or her original work, and that he or she has secured any necessary permission to publish, quote, or include any images or other materials that come from sources outside the article
+- The author warrants that the work being published is their original work, and that they have secured any necessary permission to publish, quote, or include any images or other materials that come from sources outside the article

-- The author grants Digital Humanities Quarterly permission to publish and use his or her name, institutional affiliation, email address, and the biographical details he or she has sent us, in connection with the publication of the work.
+- The author grants Digital Humanities Quarterly permission to publish and use their name, institutional affiliation, email address, and the biographical details they have sent us, in connection with the publication of the work.

 - The author grants Digital Humanities Quarterly a perpetual, non-exclusive right to publish the work as part of the DHQ digital journal, in any form that we choose: i.e. in its current form or in derived forms resulting from transformations, summaries, abstracts, excerpts, and the like.
 Some of these (for instance, word frequency reports and other aggregated data) may not include direct citation of the author.

-- The author retains copyright over the work and is free to publish it in any other venue or format he or she chooses.
+- The author retains copyright over the work and is free to publish it in any other venue or format they choose.

 - All materials are published by DHQ under an open-access model, and all of DHQ's content will always be freely available to all via the DHQ web site.
 However, the author gives DHQ the right to permit the work to be aggregated or indexed by third parties, who may place restrictions on access to their sites and may compensate DHQ for access to DHQ content.